-Alternatively, the Master reader can communicate to the Host as a Slave node on a non TCP/IP compatible Fieldbus network (DeviceNet, Profibus, etc.).
-This requires using an accessory HMS Fieldbus interface board installed inside the CBX500 connection box.
+Alternatively, the Master reader can communicate to the Host as a Slave node on a Fieldbus network.
+This requires using an accessory Fieldbus interface board installed inside the CBX500 connection box.
 System configuration can be accomplished through the Ethernet interface of each individual reader using the DL.CODE configuration program.

-Figure 62 - ID-NET Synchronized Layout with Master CBX500 Fieldbus Interface to Fieldbus Host
+Figure 78 - ID-NET Synchronized Layout with Master CBX500 Fieldbus Interface to Host